Chang Chia-juch

-Chang Chia-juch (張家祝 (Zhāng Jiāzhù); born 25 June 1950) is a Taiwanese engineer and politician who was the Minister of Economic Affairs of Taiwan from 2013 to 2014.
+Chang Chia-juch (張家祝 (Zhāng Jiāzhù); born 25 June 1950) is a Taiwanese engineer and politician who was Minister of Economic Affairs from 2013 to 2014.

 Early life and education

-Chang was born in Shanghai on June 25, 1950, and later moved with his family to Taiwan.
-He graduated from National Cheng Kung University with a bachelor's degree in civil engineering and completed graduate studies in the United States, earning a master's degree in civil engineering from San Jose State University and his Ph.D. in transportation engineering from Purdue University under professor Robert D. Miles.
+Chang was born in Shanghai on June 25, 1950, and moved with his family to Taiwan during the Great Retreat.
+After high school, he graduated from National Cheng Kung University with a B.S. in civil engineering in 1973.
+He then completed doctoral studies in the United States, earning an M.S. in civil engineering from San Jose State University in 1976 and his Ph.D. in transportation engineering from Purdue University in 1979 under professor Robert D. Miles.
 His doctoral dissertation was titled, "A Rail System Optimization Model for the Transportation of Coal".

 ROC Economic Affairs Ministry

 Longmen nuclear power plant

 In mid April 2013, commenting on Taiwan's fourth nuclear power plant construction, Chang said that the power plant has undergone rigorous integration and testing, therefore it is inappropriate to call the plant as an "assembled car".
 He added that the MOEA has created a team to inspect the overall system of the plant over the next six months to end the controversy.